xpress-embedo/ESP32P4/README.md

 ESP32-P4 is a system on a chip that integrates the following features:
 * High-performance MCU with RISC-V 32-bit dual-core and single-core microprocessors
 * Powerful image and voice processing capability
-* 16 MB or 32 MB PSRAM in the chip’s package
+* 16 MB Flash and 32 MB PSRAM in the chip’s package
 * 55 GPIOs, rich set of peripherals

 Powered by 40 nm technology, ESP32-P4 provides a robust, highly-integrated platform, which helps meet the continuous demands for efficient power usage, compact design, security, high performance, and reliability.